На русском языке

 1. The equations of the gravitational field taken from LITG, and written in a covariant way for all reference frames.

-2. Equation for the metric, designed to determine the components of the metric tensor through the known sources of energy-momentum.
+2. Equation for the metric, designed to determine the components of the metric tensor through the known sources of energy and energy flux.

-3. The equations of motion of particles and wave quanta under action of the given field strengths or the sources of their energy-momentum.
+3. The equations of motion of particles and wave quanta under action of the given field strengths or sources of energy and energy flux.

 The covariant gravitational field equations have the form: